I. NON-RESIDENT TUITION POLICY

 • Minor: An individual who, because of age, lacks the capacity to contract under Alabama law.
 Under current law, this means a single individual under nineteen (19) and a married individual under eighteen (18), but excludes an individual whose disabilities of non-age have been removed by a court of competent jurisdiction for a reason other than establishing a legal residence in Alabama.

-• Supporting Person: Either or both of the parents of the student (if they are living together) or if they are divorced or living separate, then either the parent providing the greater amount of financial support or responsibility of the two.
-Recent income tax returns and divorce decree may need to be provided.
-If both parents are deceased or if neither had legal custody then supporting person shall mean: court-appointed guardian or conservator of the student.
+• Supporting Person: Either or both of the parents of the student, if they are living together, or if the parents are divorced or living separate, then either the parent having legal custody, or, if different, the parent providing the greater amount of financial support.
+If both parents are deceased or if neither has legal custody, supporting person shall mean, in the following order: the legal custodian of the student, the guardian, and the conservator.
+Recent income tax returns and divorce decree may need to be provided to demonstrate the student's status as a dependent.

-• Veteran: A person who served in the active military, naval, or air service, and who was discharged or released therefrom under conditions other than dishonorable, as specified in 38 U.S.C.
+• Veteran: A person who served in the active military, naval, air, or space service, and who was discharged or released therefrom under conditions other than dishonorable, as specified in 38 U.S.C.
 101(2).
-Active service includes full-time duty in the National Guard or a Reserve component, other than full-time duty for training purposes.

-To be considered a resident student for tuition purposes, one must prove by clear and convincing evidence that:
+Domestic domicile - To be considered a resident student for tuition purposes by establishing domestic domicile in Alabama, either the independent student or the supporting person(s) of a minor or dependent student (as applicable) must prove by clear and convincing evidence that:

 1. A specific address or location within the State of Alabama is their primary established domestic domicile; and